bytedream/untisbot-discord/README.md

 ---

-Alternatively, you can write the arguments in a `json` file and load this via `java -jar UntisBot-1.0.jar file=<file where the arguments are in>`
+Alternatively, you can write the arguments in a `json` file and load this via `java -jar UntisBot-<version>.jar file=<file where the arguments are in>`

 Example:
 ```json